-1.3 Congregational Business Meeting
+1.2 Congregational Business Meeting

-A congregational business meeting will be held at least once a year.
-Functions of the congregational business meeting are stated in Article 7.4 of the Bylaws of the BIC U.S.
+A congregational business meeting shall be held at least once a year.
+Functions of the congregational business meeting are stated in Article 7.4 of the Bylaws of the BIC U.S., and further information is contained in Congregational Governance Article 3.

-1.4 Governing Board
+1.3 Governing Board

-Each congregation will be organized with a governing board.
-The duty of the governing board is to provide for the administration of the congregation in all its phases consistent with the congregational business meeting and with Regional Conference and General Assembly rulings.
-All group activities carried on within the congregation are subject to the approval of the pastor and the governing board.
+Each congregation shall be organized with a governing board.
+The duty of the governing board is to provide for the administration of the congregation consistent with actions of the congregational business meeting, Regional Conference Annual Meeting, and General Assembly.
+Further information on congregational governing boards is contained in Article 4.